mattmoor/terraform-playground/enforce-buildkite-example/README.md

 - `sample.tf`: A sample group with a policy resource to demonstrate we can view things.
 - `buildkite.tf`: An identity that Buildkite can assume to interact with the sample group.

+For more information on Buildkite OIDC see [the docs](https://buildkite.com/docs/agent/v3/cli-oidc)!

 ## Letting your Chainguard build fly

 To install `chainctl` and assume the identity, just add the following step to